 24 Mar Why storytelling is the key to immersive experiences

 These experiences are becoming more advanced and accessible than ever.
 But they’re much more than novelty headsets.
 The principles of good design and storytelling still apply and have to take on a whole new complexity to live up to the potential of this ever-evolving discipline.
-When it comes down to immersive marketing, the success of the experience really depends on the quality of the storytelling.
+When it comes to immersive marketing, the success of the experience really depends on the quality of the storytelling.

 The significance of the story

 Usually, there’s a distinct separation between different forms of media, with each having its own set of rules.
-Immersive design is dissolving those boundaries and building an entirely new space that draws from each of those disciplines, and a narrative is the element that binds them all together.
+Immersive design is dissolving those boundaries and building an entirely new space that draws from each of those disciplines, and the narrative is the element that binds them all together.

 But when design develops in a multi-layered space, the environment and story need to do the same.
 That’s where things get tricky.

 You have to create a narrative that feels user-driven from every angle while controlling the space from behind the curtains.The narrative needs to feel nonlinear even in all of its scripted glory, ensuring the audience doesn’t see the strings you pull to make the entire thing work.
 It’s a hard balance to strike.

 The narrative is one of the most important parts of designing an immersive experience, but storytelling for immersive is a challenge.
 Bringing things to life requires words, motion, and interactions that support each other.
 That interplay needs to be carefully crafted.

 The important aspect of creating an immersive experience is making sure your story gives the user options.
 Lots and lots of options.
 Enough to give them the sense of choosing their own adventure while the story guides them (and hopefully enough for them to pay no attention to what’s working behind the curtain).